 Activision themselves are further buoyed by the success of such computer games as their first foray into IP licensing.
 In 1984 David Crane has taken a night off to see a movie at the local theatre: Columbia Picture’s smash-hit comedy Ghostbusters.
 The next day, the acquisitions group inside Activision asks Crane if can make a computer game based on the movie.
 The project is given a breakneck 10-week production schedule in order to be finished before the designer’s impending nuptials; Crane usually needs at least 500 hours to complete a game.
 It’s fortunate, then, that the designer has already spent some months developing a short game sequence where a vehicle is equipped and driven around the grid-like streets of a city, perhaps for a game in the James Bond realm.
 Adapting it for his Ghostbusters game is the only way Crane and his team of artists and programmers can finish it on time.
 Columbia works closely with Crane, supplying him with a videotape of the film under strict security, along with a copy of the shooting script and hundreds of pictures from the movie.
 Despite the shortened production schedule of Ghostbusters, Crane states at the time that “It’s as good a game as I could do if I took 10 years to do it.”

-Other Activision games of the era include Steve Cartwright’s Hacker, Alter Ego by Peter J. Favaro, and Crane’s life simulator Little Computer People.
+Other Activision computer games of the era include two ambitious life simulator programs: Alter Ego by Peter J. Favaro, and Crane’s Little Computer People.
+And while it doesn’t hack actual life, there’s also Steve Cartwright’s Hacker.
 The Kitchen brothers leave Activision in 1986 to create game development house Imagineering, Inc. They further found Absolute Entertainment as a publisher for their own games, as well as hired gun consultants for larger entities like Activision and Atari.
 Joining the brothers in this venture are several other former Active-ites, including the illustrious David Crane.
 Steve Cartwright eventually joins other former Activision office-mates over at Accolade in 1988.

 Activision stumbles in the fiscal year 1987, posting a $14.6 million loss that is attributed to various acquisitions and R&D write-offs.
 The company changes its name to Mediagenic in 1988, hoping to ride the multimedia wave opened up by the emergence of disc-based storage media, while still retaining the Activision, Gamestar and Infocom label for its video game products.
 It also signifies a branching out to business productivity software, including the release of Focal Point in 1988, organizational software used in conjunction with Apple’s influential Hypercard relational database and application programming software .
 Installed at the helm of the “new” company in January 1987 is former senior vice-president Bruce Davis, now president and CEO.
 With a pruning of money-losing products and labels, Davis manages to get Mediagenic into the black after several losing quarters.
-The company pushes towards the multimedia future by releasing the first ever PC entertainment CD-ROM, The Manhole, in 1989 for the Apple Macintosh.
-Originally a floppy-based B&W point and click adventure game for the classic Mac, the program is reworked for the new storage medium, with over 50MB of code and 30 original songs, by the game authors Robyn and Rand Miller of game company Cyan.
+The company pushes towards the multimedia future by releasing the first ever PC entertainment CD-ROM, The Manhole, by Robyn and Rand Miller of game company Cyan in 1988 for the Apple Macintosh.
+Originally a floppy-based B&W point and click adventure game for the classic Mac, the program is reworked for the new storage medium, with over 50MB of code and 30 original songs.
 They would later create waves by making the phenomenally successful adventure/puzzle game Myst for computers.

 Mediagenic reaches a settlement with Magnavox over a patent infringement lawsuit filed in 1982, over 11 cartridges released by Activision for the Atari 2600.
 Mediagenic agrees to pay the pioneering video game company $6.6 million awarded by a U.S. District judge earlier in 1990.
 This takes the form of monthly $150,000 payments to be made from July 1990 to December 1993, ending with a balloon payment also made in the final month.

-Tallying up losses upwards of $60 million, Mediagenic eventually files for bankruptcy protection in 1991, and the company is restructured later that year with the name returning to Activision, and Bobby Kotick running the company.
+Tallying up losses upwards of $60 million, Mediagenic eventually files for bankruptcy protection in 1991.
+The company is restructured the following year, under a plan involving stockholders Philips, Sony, Nintendo and International Consumer Technologies.
+The new venture reclaims the Activision name, with major shareholder Bobby Kotick becoming CEO.
+Peter Doctorow, coming over from Accolade, heads up game development.
 There is, of course, more to the story of the company, such as its acquisitions of text adventure company Infocom and Scott Orr’s sports game development house Gamestar in 1986, and its merger with the owners of Blizzard and Sierra to become Activision Blizzard in 2008.
 It remains, along with Electronic Arts, as one of the pioneering video game companies still thriving today.
 I’ll consider it a Duty to recall the rest in a future article.

 Sources (Click to view; inert links kept for historical purposes)